-Astrologers make reasonable efforts to ensure that statements made by others/media about them or the profession of astrology is accurate.
+Astrologers make reasonable efforts to ensure that statements made by others or by the media about them or the profession of astrology are accurate.

 a.
 Establishing Fees

-Astrologers clearly explain to clients, prior to entering the consultation, all financial arrangements and options related to the scheduled consultation.
+Prior to entering the consultation, astrologers clearly explain to clients all financial arrangements and options related to the scheduled consultation.

-Astrologers may accept goods or services in return for astrological services, provided that the relationship is not exploitative and if the astrologer and the client make a clear agreement about their bartering arrangement.
+Astrologers may accept goods or services in return for astrological services, provided that the relationship is not exploitive and providing there is clear agreement between astrologer and client about their bartering arrangement.

 c.
 Referral Fees